crashrpt3/crashrpt3/README.md

+## CrashRpt3

-### The most powerful crash reporting system for Windows C++ applications only.
+**The most powerful crash reporting system for Windows C++ applications only.**

-Since the author has not updated and maintained it for too long, this repository is used to collect newer patches and features.
+CrashRpt is very powerful by not maintained for too long, this repository is used to collect newer patches and features.

 For Windows C++ applications, the CrashRpt3 is more powerful than `crashpad`, CrashRpt3 can catch more crashes.

+## Compile

+Launch `Visual Studio 2022` and open `crashrpt3/sln/crashrpt.sln`.